rschmehl/awesco.eu/content/authors/jonas-koenemann/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Jonas Koenemann was Marie-Skłodowska-Curie Fellow at Ampyx Power BV, working with [Soeren Sieberling](/authors/soeren-sieberling).
+Jonas Koenemann was Marie-Skłodowska-Curie Fellow at Ampyx Power BV, working with [Soeren Sieberling](/authors/soeren-sieberling) and Prof. Dr. [Moritz Diehl](/authors/moritz-diehl/).
+His research was focused on the [control of launching and landing the tethered aircraft on a launch platform](/project/esr09/).
 He has developed the open source tool [openAWE](https://github.com/openawe/openawe).
-He currently works as PhD researcher at the IMTEK of the University of Freiburg and is continuing the development of the Open Optimal Control Library [openOCL](https://openocl.org/).
+He currently works as PhD researcher at the University of Freiburg and is continuing the development of the Open Optimal Control Library [openOCL](https://openocl.org/).